-This guide will highlight the process of creating conversational video content by the example of one of our client projects, Izvor Insurance.
-If you’re interested in improving user satisfaction and boost the personality of your Chatbot, you’ll quickly learn the basics on how to achieve that if you read further.
+This guide will highlight the process of creating conversational video content for chatbots by the example of one of our client projects, Izvor Insurance.
+If you’re interested in improving user satisfaction and boosting the personality of your Chatbot, you’ll quickly learn the basics on how to achieve that if you read further.
 While there are several approaches to this process, this one represents our internal process at Martian & Machine.
 So let’s start!

 When it comes to Chatbots, for starters, we might associate them with a lot of development taking place at one of those hip offices where avocado toast sits somewhere in between a mild warm coffee latte and the juicer machine.
 Truth be told, while most agencies that pioneered in chatbot development fit into the shoes of such a description and like to take pride to be in the boat of a rapidly growing business, most of them tend to forget quickly what this technology is actually about in the first place — people.

 Let’s reflect and face the current situation.
 Most tech agencies or startups are pretty inexperienced when it comes to Chatbot user engagement on any level.
-Yes — they might have mastered the tech behind it on some level, know the general outlines of building, deploying and maintaining a Chatbot, but lack the skill to approach the user from another angle, to confront the user directly and make him enjoy the experience rather than just glide through it.
+Yes — they might have mastered the tech behind it on some level, and know the general outlines of the building, deploying, and maintaining a Chatbot, but lack the skill to approach the user from another angle, to confront the user directly and make him enjoy the experience rather than just glide through it.
 We’re talking about smart content mapping here.
 I’ve written an article on that matter.
-And we’re also talking about the personalized emotional experience — the visual aspect of content production which I’m going to elaborate further.
+And we’re also talking about the personalized emotional experience — the visual aspect of content production which I’m going to elaborate on further.
 Read on…

 Creating content for any platform has its own little secrets of the trade, and while there might be no actual handbook on how to create (or edit) media content for chatbots at the moment, the platform is picking up and tailoring its own best practices, one at a time.